bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

          - Real time board which can be used for Program Board, Team board and Risk board - WE DONT HAVE THIS
          - A confrencing software which gives an option of breakout - We have Zoom which we can use
          - Slack --> For any communication across team during breakout - We have this
+            - Other option to have Microsoft Teams
       - More planning upfromnt.
 Team should have their created and Sprint goals defined before the PI planning meeting
       - Detaied Agenda and timeboxed events
+         - Have the planning session in June - Epic planning
+         - Have the bigger session in July - 2nd week

 ----
 May 08, 2020